Europe's summer travel strikes: Everything you need to know

 Unions involved in the protest were set to meet on 13 June to decide what they will do in the future but the outcome of the talks is yet to be announced.

-Public transport workers in Toulouse are staging a four-day strike on 14, 16, 20 and 21 June affecting buses, trams and metro trains.
+Public transport workers in Toulouse staged a four-day strike in mid-June affecting buses, trams and metro trains.

 Scotland: Deals have been struck and strikes cancelled